hacksterous/TimingDiagrammer/README.md

 # TimingDiagrammer
 ## An application to draw timing diagrams for digital logic.

+### Note
+*If you are on Ubuntu 22.04 or later, uninstall python3-pyqt5 if that is installed using apt-get and install PyQt5 using pip3.*

 This is a successor to the [waves](https://github.com/hacksterous/waves) app that I wrote a long time ago.
 It was simple, but lacked a few features like saving entire canvas (not just the viewport) as an image (which seemed hard to implement in Tk.
 Also, waves had a few glaring omissions like not supporting the ':' in the